 9 ways to Jump Start Your Healthy New Year

-So here are 9 things you can do this week to get started on a positive note and pave the way for a healthy new year in 2017.
+So here are 9 things you can do now to get started on a positive note and pave the way for a healthy new year in 2018.
 Pick 3 or 4 and work on them this week to get your healthy living goals moving in the right direction:

-- Get rid of food that won’t help you reach your goals.
-It’s time to give the holiday sweets and treats the old heave ho!
+• Get rid of food that won’t help you reach your goals.
+It’s time to give the holiday sweets and treats and general junk food the old heave ho!
 In addition, get rid of other foods you really don’t want to eat – snacks, junk food, soda, whatever.
 If it’s not in the house, you’re much less likely to eat it.

-- Make a meal plan for next week.
+• Make a meal plan for next week.
 Eating well is so much easier when you have a plan.
 So look at your family’s calendar for next week, think about the food you know is in the refrigerator, freezer and pantry, and make a meal and snack plan.
-If you need inspiration, Nicky at Little Family Adventure creates excellent healthy eating meal plans.
-Check out all of her past plans, and look for new ones in January.

-- Shop for groceries and stock up on foods that will help you reach your health goals.
+• Shop for groceries and stock up on foods that will help you reach your health goals.
 If you’ve set any sort of healthy eating or weight management goal, you want to buy only foods that will help you reach those goals.
-So stock up on fruits, vegetables, dairy, nuts, lean protein, and whole grain foods.
+So stock up on fruits, vegetables, nuts, lean protein, and some dairy whole grain foods.

-- Cook a double batch of two healthy meals and freeze half of each.
+• Cook a double batch of two healthy meals and freeze half of each.
 One of the best strategies I know for eating more real food and less processed food is to cook double or triple batches whenever possible and freeze half for a busy day.
 So sometime this week (maybe this weekend, when you have a little more time), cook double batches of two healthy meals.
-You might make Crockpot Sloppy Joes or Zesty Crockpot Italian Soup from Christina at Juggling Real Food and Real Life, for example.
-Or my Spicy Italian Beef or Easy Homemade Pizza Dough.
+You might make my Spicy Italian Beef.
 Or any of your favorite recipes that freeze well.